-Three diagrams (Figure 1.25-Figure 1.27) show the selection of resources for processing Gridlets for different budget values with a fixed deadline of 100, 1100, and 3100 (low, medium, and high deadline value) respectively.
-It can be observed that when the deadline is low, the economic broker also leases expensive resources to process Gridlets whenever the budget permits (see Figure 1.25).
+Figures 25-27 show the selection of resources for processing Gridlets for different budget values with a fixed deadline of 100, 1100, and 3100 (low, medium, and high deadline values), respectively.
+It can be observed that when the deadline is low, the economic broker also leases expensive resources to process Gridlets whenever the budget permits (see Figure 25).
 In this, all resources have been used depending on the budget availability.
-When the deadline is increased to a high value (a medium deadline of 1100), the broker processes as many Gridlets as possible on cheaper resources by the deadline (see Figure 1.26) and utilizes expensive resources if required.
-When the deadline is highly relaxed (a high deadline of 3100), the broker allocated Gridlets to the cheapest resource since it was able to process all Gridlets within this deadline (see Figure 1.27).
-In all three diagrams (Figure 1.25 - Figure 1.27), the left most solid curve marked with the label "All" in the resources axis represents the aggregation of all resources and shows the total number of Gridlets processed for the different budgets.
+When the deadline is increased to a high value (a medium deadline of 1100), the broker processes as many Gridlets as possible on cheaper resources by the deadline (see Figure 26) and utilizes expensive resources if required.
+When the deadline is highly relaxed (a high deadline of 3100), the broker allocated Gridlets to the cheapest resource since it was able to process all Gridlets within this deadline (see Figure 27).
+In all three diagrams (Figures 25-27), the left most solid curve marked with the label 'All' in the resources axis represents the aggregation of all resources and shows the total number of Gridlets processed for the different budgets.